designstem/projects/spirals/index.md

 -

 Assume that a point is described by its polar coordinates (r, θ).
-Remember that r is the radius, the distance of the point from the center of the axes and θ is the angle formed between the radius and x axis (see next figure).
+Remember that r is the radius, the distance of the point from the center of the axes, and θ is the angle formed between the radius and x-axis (see next figure).

 -